williscool/modern_vanilla_js_app/design_notes.md

 - unit testing ( try adding flow typing at this stage if you can get it working in less than 10 mins)
 - wire up fetch to the api (maybe put this part of the app in an app folder)
 - Update the UI of a page without refreshing (first just add more on load, then if it takes less than 10 make a see more)
+- cross browser testing (Your submission must run without errors in the latest versions of Chrome, Safari, Firefox, and Edge.)

+### p1

+- acceptance testing with phantomjs or what not (just need one. hit page -> click first image -> check that lightbox is shown)